American Society and Culture: 1607-1876

 This course examines the history of the United States from the beginning of Constitutional government in 1789 to the end of the War of 1812.
 Topics include: the rise of political parties, the character and role of major political figures such as Thomas Jefferson and John Adams; the impact of the French Revolution and Napoleon; the plight of Native Americans and African Americans; the early American seduction novel; and changing economic and familial practices.
 Prerequisites: HIS 110 or sophomore standing.
 Spring semester.
 Offered 2009-10 and alternate years.
 Hale.

 Collecting and History of the Museum

 Examines premodern patterns of European arts patronage, collecting, and display that influenced the organization and form of the modern museum.
 Based on the innovations of early modern collectors, states organized national museums or sponsored the institutionalization of prominent private collections, which students examine through a number of case studies supported by visits to area museums.
 (This course cannot be used to fulfill a 200-level art history requirement for the art major.)
 Variable semesters.
-Beachy.
+Department.